ncatlab/nlab-content/pages/7/4/8/1/1847/content.md

   *  finite-dimensional manifolds are locally compact, so we have the results above, but we also have some converses:

-     * a finite-dimensional Hausdorff topological [[manifold]] is paracompact precisely if it is [[metric space|metrizable]]
+     * a finite-dimensional Hausdorff topological [[manifold]] is paracompact precisely if it is [[metric space|metrizable]].

-     * a finite-dimensional Hausdorff topological manifold is paracompact precisely if each component is second-countable
+     * a finite-dimensional Hausdorff topological manifold is paracompact precisely if each component is second-countable.

    * [[infinite-dimensional manifolds]] are generally not locally compact, but we still have some results: